Gotrek77/obs-docker/README.md

 Things that don't work or could be better ...

-- Hotplugging devices (webcams or Stream Deck) requires to restart their respective containers (solution: bind-mount `/dev` to the container?)
 - Suspend / resume generally requires to restart containers (probably because of the previous point)
-- Some work is still needed on the host
-  (V4L2 loopback module install; udev rules for
-  Stream Deck)
 - Add ffmpeg multi-stream encoder (I currently run it directly on the host because reasons)
 - Make sure that the OBS Dockerfile works correctly